Barbog/deja-website/pages/donation.en.md

 typora-root-url: ../static
 ---

-DeJā comes to life via your collective ideas, actions, thoughts, gifts, donations, skills, volunteering and participation.
-If not for you, DeJā would not be.
-We are filled with the deepest gratitude for what you have shared with us to make this event a reality.
-Thank you!
+DeJā comes to life via collective ideas, actions, thoughts, gifts, donations, skills, volunteering and participation.
+If not for these DeJā would not be.

- on this page
+( on this page)

 - Gifting/Donations/No Ticket sales.

 - Donations for 2015/Financial Report & Expenses.

 - Donations for 2016/Financial Report & Expenses

+  (new page)

   ​